HardlyDifficult/Tutorials/Chapter2.md

-==
+- animation walk speed

+## Restrict movement to stay on screen

+Create KeepWalkMovementOnScreen

 ## Rotate to match the floor's angle

 Create a Feet with isGrounded and Quaternion floorRotation.
 Create a RotateToMatchFloorWhenGrounded

-## Restrict movement to stay on screen

-Create KeepWalkMovementOnScreen

-- facing direction (flip sprite)
-- walk speed (maybe with jump)
- - kill player
+- Sound effects

 # Add the spike ball enemy